leoboyerbx/portfolio/README.md

 This is my current portfolio, available on [www.leoboyer.dev](https://www.leoboyer.dev/)

 ## Tech stack

-The website is build with Nuxt.js and currently deployed on Vercel with the edge function preset.
+The website is build with Nuxt.js and currently deployed on Cloudflare statically.
 The back-office and API is a Directus instance running on an on-premise VPS.

 ## Roadmap